+There are many ways to build a competitive advantage, but using Lean will get to the core of your business and its ability to generate cash efficiently.
 Lean thinking is not a set of tools, a set of procedures to follow, or a series of logical steps.
 Lean is a thought process, a culture, and belief system.
 So the most important thing is how to change the thinking in your organization so that lean happens.
-Then, determine if you have a lean competitive advantage.
+This article is about how to create a lean competitive advantage.

-Instead of looking at how to change a situation from the outside, we examine it from the inside to discover its potential energy and find the energy flows.
+With lean process improvement, Instead of looking at how to change a situation from the outside, we examine it from the inside to discover its potential energy and find the lean energy flows.
 In other words, we need to determine the natural forces of flow or the starting point position of the situation and then use this flow to achieve the results we desire.

-As we implement lean, the focus is not on the lean tools, but instead our own thinking of what the customer needs, wants, and values.
+There are many common misconceptions about lean.
+For example, the focus in lean is not on the lean tools, but instead our own thinking of what the customer needs, wants, and values.
 We look for ways to build flexibility into the system to handle the variation in customer demand instead of forcing the customer to fit their demand into our system.

 Lean thinking is doing more with less.
 We look for solutions that increase flexibility and create a more agile system.
 Finding ways to continuously remove waste, steps in a process, or people.
 Your thinking governs your performance.
 So, if you fail to change your thinking, you have failed to truly implement lean.